k2052/developer.2052.me/README.md

 # What is this?

-This is the source for [developer.k2052.me](http://developer.k2052.me).
-It is 99% static and is built using [middleman](http://middlemanapp.com).
+This is the source for [k2052.codes](http://k2052.codes).
+Its 99% static and is built using [middleman](http://middlemanapp.com).

 You are free to utilize and learn from anything (Licensed under MIT).
 Feel free to deploy a site using